Learning constitutive models and rheology from partial flow measurements

 These challenges have motivated a growing body of work that moves away from classical constitutive models toward data-driven approaches for representing complex fluid behavior.
-One class of these methods has focused on modeling bulk rheometer data using machine-learning, including Rheological Universal Differential Equations (RUDEs) \cite{Lennon2023PNAS} and Rheology Informed Neural Networks (RhINNs) \cite{Saadat2022,Dabiri2023,Ahn2023,Mahmoudabadbozchelou2021,Mahmoudabadbozchelou2024}.
-In these works, the authors replace components of classical constitutive laws with neural networks trained on experimental data, which are then used to predict stresses in unseen flow conditions.
-Other techniques, based on sparse symbolic regression, aim to discover simple, interpretable models directly from the data \cite{shanbhag2024sparse,sato2025rheo}.
-These data-driven methods have shown promise in fitting small data sets to produce accurate stress predictions under certain conditions.
-However, the machine-learning models may still struggle to generalize when only limited bulk rheometry data are available for training, especially given the large number of parameters that must be inferred from sparse, bulk measurements.
+One class of these methods has focused on obtaining constitutive relationships directly from averaged rheometer data using machine learning.
+These approaches, including Rheological Universal Differential Equations (RUDEs) \cite{Lennon2023PNAS} and Rheology Informed Neural Networks (RhINNs) \cite{Saadat2022,Dabiri2023,Ahn2023,Mahmoudabadbozchelou2021,Mahmoudabadbozchelou2024}, replace components of classical constitutive laws with neural networks trained on experimental data, which are then used to predict stresses in unseen flow conditions.
+Parallel efforts aim to use sparse symbolic regression to discover simple, interpretable models directly from the data \cite{shanbhag2024sparse,sato2025rheo}.
+While promising for interpolating within fitted regimes, these models may struggle to generalize when trained solely on low-dimensional, averaged rheometry data, which can lead to non-unique or physically ungrounded solutions.
+For neural approaches in particular, this challenge is compounded by the need to infer thousands of network weights from such limited scalar measurements.

-Other data-driven approaches have attempted to find relevant constitutive laws from velocity measurements.
-One such approach that has been popular is to use Physics-Informed Neural Networks \cite{raissi2019physics} to model the flow behavior\cite{tartakovsky2020physics,Reyes2021,Thakur2024ViscoelasticNet,simavilla2025hammering}, but PINN-based methods learn from velocity fields with soft physics constraints and domain-specific boundary conditions, which makes them a powerful tool for model discovery but not portable across geometries.
-Other approaches attempt to infer constitutive laws from velocity measurements by solving adjoint-accelerated inverse problems for specific constitutive models, such as the Carreau model \cite{Kontogiannis2025JFMRapids}.
-While powerful, these methods require formulating and solving an adjoint problem for each geometry and constitutive model considered, which can be technically demanding and computationally expensive.
-In addition, evaluating multiple candidate models in this framework would necessitate repeating the inversion procedure for each model separately, making broad model selection in complex geometries impractical.